decko-commons/decko-ubos/README.md

     /home/decko-ubos/setup.sh

-    # at the end you should be in /home/decko-ubos/decko
+You will be prompted to add a password for the shepherd account (needed for sudo).
+At the end you should be in /home/decko-ubos/decko

 # Update to latest Decko version